Lubbock, TX 79401

 The beats of live music play throughout Lubbock seven days a week.
 Music is in the bloodstream of this city, and the live music scene is thriving.
 No matter your taste, Lubbock’s many distinct restaurants and venues host shows that hit all the right notes.

-Colorful décor compliments a vibrant menu of Spanish tapas at La Diosa Cellars, and their evening musical performances transform “dining out” into a spectacular nighttime event.
+Colorful décor complements a vibrant menu of Spanish tapas at La Diosa Cellars, and their evening musical performances transform “dining out” into a spectacular nighttime event.
 A little class, a little jazz, and a lot of flavor will have you returning over and over again to the Funky Door Bistro and Wine Room, where they host musicians almost every day of the month.
 Their Saturday Jazz Brunch is very popular, complete with savory fondues, mimosas, and an array of musical talent.

-You Name it, You’ll Hear it Here
+You Name It, You’ll Hear It Here

-There is immense musical talent in Lubbock that if you name a genre, you’ll find an artist who performs it.
+There is such immense musical talent in Lubbock that if you name a genre, you’ll find an artist who performs it.
 For sounds of sophistication, the Lubbock Symphony Orchestra offers a cultured experience during its performance season, from classical and chamber series concerts to specialty performances.
 If you’re into those classic Texas country sounds, check out a Bo Garza show.
 He’s a well-known local musician frequently seen performing with his guitar and harmonica at venues across town.

 With so many groundbreaking artists playing shows throughout town, no two nights out are the same.